-Butler County Divorce Lawyers Fighting Parental Alienation
+Divorce Lawyers Fighting Parental Alienation

 When a parent fosters their child’s rejection of the other parent, this is considered a form of abuse known as parental alienation.
 Parental alienation is the attempt to manipulate a child into hating, ignoring, or denying the other parent on the basis of lies.

 This is an incredibly dangerous thing to do to a child, because it often sparks a lot of guilt, sadness, and pain, which the child has a hard time letting go of in the future.
-Not only does this hurt all involved, it prevents a healthy relationship from being formed in the future between the child and parent.
+Not only does this hurt all involved, but it also prevents a healthy relationship from being formed in the future between the child and parent.

 Parental alienation may include but is not limited to: